alvinjiang32/disc_bot/readme.md

 - [x] View personal active and previous bets

 #### To Do
+- [ ] Design transaction flow for won bet
+- [ ] Implement transaction flow for won bet
 - [ ] Update bet statuses/transaction of successful bet
 - [ ] Create job to remove expired bets
-- [ ] Design transaction flow for won bet
-- [ ] Implement transaction flow for won bet
 - [ ] Change architecture to microservices (one for listening to users, one for automatically removing expired bets, ...)
+- [ ] Implement threading LOL
+- [ ] Store ALL bets into separate MDB collection

 ### __Records__
 **Key**   | **Value**